Where are 6 month LPN Programs in Ct?

 This test is used to gauge the ability to apply critical thinking and tests the depth of knowledge in biology and chemistry.
 Potential medical school candidates must study hard for this exam due to the high pass score required for admission to the program.

-You can book the exam within 12 months to have sufficient time to get prepared.
+You can book the exam within 12 months for sufficient time to prepare.
 The booking fee ranges from $300-$350; however, there are free study books containing MCAT questions from previous years.

 Is med school hard?

 Medicine is a diverse field where there are general physicians and specialists.
-A specialist spends an extra five to seven years in fellowship school, which is just as intense as the previous course.
+A specialist spends an extra five to seven years in fellowship school, just as intense as the previous course.

 How can an LPN lose its license?